creocoder/yii2-nested-sets/README.md

 }
 ```

-The model has to have several fields:
+The model has to have several fields.
+The fields that need to be set up are:

-1. `lft`, type integer, if you do not want to use this default name you have to set up the behavior in this way.
+1. `lft`, type integer.
+If you do not want to use this default name you can change it by setting up
+the `rightAttribute` attribute.
 The example assumes that you want to change the name to `left`.

 ```php
 public function behaviors() {
     return [